CognitiveWin/calculator/README.md

 ## Unit Testing

-I'm opting to use [The Art of Unit Testing](http://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html) for naoing standards.
+I'm opting to use [The Art of Unit Testing](http://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html) for naming standards.

+For example, each test name follows the pattern *UnitOfWork_StateUnderTest_ExpectedBehavior*.